Search for heavy resonances decaying to Z($\nu\bar{\nu}$)V(qq') in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Simulated event samples

 To interpret the data in terms of spin-0 and spin-2 signals, radions and gravitons arising from models of warped extra dimensions~\cite{Randall_1999a,Randall_1999b}, and specifically from bulk scenarios~\cite{Agashe:2007zd,Fitzpatrick:2007qr}, are used as representative models.
 The warped extra dimension model has several free parameters, including the mass of the lowest excited state of the graviton, the radion mass, the parameter $kr_{c}\pi$, where $k$ and $r_{c}$ are the curvature and the compactification scale of the extra dimension respectively, the dimensionless coupling $\widetilde{k}=k/\overline{M_{\mathrm{Pl}}}$, where $\overline{M_{\mathrm{Pl}}}$ is the reduced Planck mass, and the energy scale associated with radion interactions ($\Lambda_{\mathrm{R}}$).
 These parameters and the corresponding cross sections are described in Ref.~\cite{Oliveira:2014kla}.
 We assume $\widetilde{k}=0.5$, $kr_{c}\pi=35$, and $\Lambda_{\mathrm{R}}=3\TeV$, which results in decay widths for gravitons and radions smaller than 10\% of their mass.
-The QCD predicted theoretical cross section is accurate to NLO (LO) for radions and gravitons produced via ggF (VBF).
+The predicted cross sections for radions and gravitons produced via ggF (VBF) are accurate to NLO (LO) in pQCD.

 To interpret data in terms of spin-1 signals, \PWpr bosons within the heavy vector triplet (HVT) framework~\cite{Pappadopulo:2014qza} are used.
 The interactions between \PWpr bosons and SM particles are parameterized in terms of $c_{\mathrm{H}}$, $g_{\mathrm{V}}$, and $c_{\mathrm{F}}$ couplings and the mass of the HVT \PWpr boson.
 Together with the SM $\mathrm{SU}(2)_{\mathrm{L}}$ gauge coupling, $g$, these parameters determine the couplings between the HVT bosons and the SM Higgs boson, SM vector bosons, and SM fermions, respectively, according to Ref.~\cite{Pappadopulo:2014qza}.
 We consider two specific cases of these model parameters: those corresponding to model B ($c_{\mathrm{H}}=-0.98$, $g_{\mathrm{V}}=3$, and $c_{\mathrm{F}}=1.02$) in Ref.~\cite{Pappadopulo:2014qza} and model C ($c_{\mathrm{H}}=g_{\mathrm{V}}=1$ and $c_{\mathrm{F}}=0$).
 Model B suppresses the fermion couplings, enhancing decays to SM vector bosons.
 Model C removes direct couplings to fermions, ensuring that only VBF production is possible.
-The QCD prediced theoretical cross section is accurate to LO for both DY and VBF produced \PWpr bosons.
+The predicted cross sections for \PWpr bosons are accurate to LO in pQCD.